-Figure 16: The direct and indirect bandgaps vs concentrations of calcium x compared to the theoretical bandgaps using a the Tuac method from the calculated complex dielectric constant.
+Figure 16: The direct and indirect bandgaps vs concentrations of calcium x compared to the theoretical bandgaps using a the Tauc method from the calculated complex dielectric constant.

-With that reasoning, we should ignore the Tauc analysis entirely and simply look at the difference of the predicted and actual measurements of the abortion  and the index n such as in figures 17 and 18.
+With that reasoning, we should ignore the Tauc analysis entirely and simply look at the difference of the predicted and actual measurements of the absorption  and the index n such as in figures 17 and 18.
 If the n and  measurements are similar enough to the theory, it would be a good assumption that the bandgap theory is also correct.
 Small deviations in n and α can be attributed to the films having various defects and are not a single crystal.